Flight-Free-UK/flight_free_uk_website/source/posts_travel/liverpool-to-assisi.html.markdown

 ---
 ![](/images/uploads/assisi_body_canva.jpg "St Francis Basilica in Assisi")

-### The [Laudato Sí Movement](https://laudatosimovement.org/) is a Christian organisation that promotes the idea of caring for God’s creation by reducing our climate change emissions.
+### The [Laudato Sí Movement](https://laudatosimovement.org/) is a global Catholic organisation that promotes the idea of caring for God’s creation by reducing our climate change emissions.

 ##### As a member I do as much as I can, which includes avoiding flights where possible.
 So when a retreat/pilgrimage was planned in Assisi, I wanted to try and get there by train.